-Running a trucking business means being aware of urgent filing requirements, ranging from quarterly IFTA tax returns to multi-year CDL renewals. .
+It is also important to be aware of urgent filing requirements such as quarterly IFTA tax returns and multi-year CDL renewals.